-“I had several friends who recently posted links on Facebook to this amazing article written by the Austin Mom’s Blog.
+“I had several friends who recently posted links on Facebook an amazing article written by the Austin Mom’s Blog.
 Just reading it made me want to break out in hives.

-The author is a middle 30 something with toddlers and babies.
+The author is a 30-something-year-old with toddlers and babies.
 She is a decade younger than me.
 And clearly precious.
 She is probably totally nailing the parenthood thing just based on the fact that she’s even worried that she may not be nailing the parenthood thing.

 This is my love letter back to that middle 30’s mom and to every other exhausted mom in their 30s.